christophuv/PeakBotMRM/documentation/help.md

 Additionally, the user has the option to remove certain calibration levels on a per-substance base.
 This is done via deactivating the 'Use for calibration' checkbox in the info-box of a particular substance and sample.
 The respective calibration level will no longer be used, but still be illustrated in the regression plot.

+#### Filter results

+Results in the tree view can be filtered.
+A string specifying the filtering option must be specified in the textfield above the tree view.
+The following modes are available:

+##### Filter by sample name
+To filter the results for certain samples, the filter must start with the string 'samp:' and after the colon a substring of the sample names to be shown must be specified.
+The search is done in a case-sensitive manner.
+Example: To search for all files containing the substring _Blk, the filter must be 'samp:_blk'
+Example: To search for all files containing the substring _Cal, the filter must be 'samp:_Cal'

+##### Filter substance by regression results
+To filter for regression results on individual substances, the filter must start with the string 'sub:'.
+Then, a variable python-valid boolean statement must be specified.
+Here, the variables R2 (None or float), points (None or integer), and type ('Targer', 'ISTD') are available.
+Example: To search for all regression results of targets that have a R2 value lower than 0.75 or use less than 4 points for the calibration curve, the filter must be 'sub: type == 'Target' and (R2 < 0.75 or points < 4)

 ### Save results

 At any time the results can be saved to a binary file that can at a later time be loaded into PeakBotMRM again.